 What is creatine?

 Creatine is a chemical substance that we find in the human body, we find creatine in our muscles and in certain types of food like tuna and beef (about 2 grams of creatine in 500 grams of tuna).
 The creatine that we use for supplementation is made in a Laboratory.
 Its main purpose is to provide energy to our muscles.
-Besides being a popular supplement among bodybuilders, it is believed that creatine can be used for other medical conditions such as improved brain function.
+Besides being a popular supplement among bodybuilders, it is believed that creatine can be used for other purposes such as improved cognitive function.

 How does creatine works?